⛪ Saint of the Day: January 1

 Also known as St. Concordius of Spoleto

 [St. Concord is mentioned in all the Latin Martyrologies.
 His festival is celebrated at Bispal, in the diocese of Gerona, in Spain, where his body is said to be preserved, on the 2nd Jan.
-His translation is commemorated on the 4th July.
+His translation is commemorated on the 4th of July.
 The following is an abridgment of his genuine Acts.]

 Christ shall bid me be crowned."
 Then his father sent him away, and Eutyches received him with great joy.
 With him Concord dwelt for a season, fervent in prayer.
-And many sick came to them, and were healed in the name of Jesus Christ.
+And many sick came to them and were healed in the name of Jesus Christ.

 Then, hearing the fame of them, Torquatus, governor of Umbria, residing at Spoleto, sent and had Concord brought before him.
 To him he said, " What is thy name ?"
 He answered, " I am a Christian."
 Then, said the Governor, " I asked concerning thee, and not about thy Christ."
 St. Concord replied, " I have said that I am a Christian, and Christ I confess."
 The Governor ordered : " Sacrifice to the immortal gods, and I will be to thee a father, and will obtain for thee favour at the hands of the Emperor, and he will exalt thee to be priest of the gods."
 S. Concord said, " Harken unto me, and sacrifice to the Lord Jesus Christ, and thou shalt escape eternal misery."
 Then the governor ordered him to be beaten with clubs, and to be cast into prison.

 Then, at night, there came to him the blessed Eutyches, with St. Anthymius, the bishop ; for Anthymius was a friend of the governor ; and he obtained permission of Torquatus to take Concord home with him for a few days.
 And during these days he ordained him priest, and they watched together in prayer.
 And after a time, the governor sent and brought him before him once more and said to him, " What hast thou decided on for thy salvation?"
 Then Concord said, " Christ is my salvation, to whom daily I offer the sacrifice of praise."
-Then he was condemned to be hung upon the little horse ; and, with a glad countenance, he cried, " Glory be to Thee, Lord Jesus Christ !"
+Then he was condemned to be hung upon the little horse; and, with a glad countenance, he cried, " Glory be to Thee, Lord Jesus Christ !"

-Source : The Lives of the Saints - Baring-Gould Sabine
+Source: The Lives of the Saints - Baring-Gould Sabine